Purpose of Rule: Rule 3 covers the three central elements of all golf competitions:

 Declaring Higher Handicap Is a Breach Even If Affected Hole Has Not Been Played

-If a player declares a higher handicap to his or her opponent before playing the hole that would be affected, the player is still disqualified since this could have affected the opponent's strategy.For example, while waiting on the first tee to start the match, Player A declares that his or her handicap is 12, when it is really 11.
-Player B declares that his or her handicap is 10, and Player B makes a stroke to start play of the 1st hole.Player A is disqualified under Rule 3.2c(1) because Player B made a stroke in the match with the understanding that Player A gets two handicap strokes.
+If a player declares a higher handicap to their opponent before playing the hole that would be affected, the player is still disqualified since this could have affected the opponent's strategy.For example, while waiting on the first tee to start the match, Player A declares that their handicap is 12, when it is really 11.
+Player B declares that their handicap is 10, and Player B makes a stroke to start play of the 1st hole.Player A is disqualified under Rule 3.2c(1) because Player B made a stroke in the match with the understanding that Player A gets two handicap strokes.

-During play of a hole, a player must give the right number of strokes taken so his or her opponent can decide how to play the hole.
-However, after a hole is completed, if a player gives the wrong number of strokes taken, there is no penalty under the Exception to Rule 3.2d(1) if doing so did not affect the opponent's understanding of whether the hole was won, lost or tied.For example, after completing a hole at which the opponent scored a 7, the player mistakenly states that he or she scored a 5, when the player actually scored a 6.
-After starting the next hole, the player realizes that he or she scored a 6.
+During play of a hole, a player must give the right number of strokes taken so their opponent can decide how to play the hole.
+However, after a hole is completed, if a player gives the wrong number of strokes taken, there is no penalty under the Exception to Rule 3.2d(1) if doing so did not affect the opponent's understanding of whether the hole was won, lost or tied.For example, after completing a hole at which the opponent scored a 7, the player mistakenly states that they scored a 5, when the player actually scored a 6.
+After starting the next hole, the player realizes that they scored a 6.
 Since the wrong number of strokes taken did not change the fact that the player had won the hole, there is no penalty.

 Wrong Number of Strokes Given by Player After Hole Completed and the Mistake Is Discovered Several Holes Later